steve-e/scala-syncs/README.md

 # Scala Syncs
-This repo holds some code examples from the scala mentoring sessions, and related information.
+This repo holds some code examples from scala mentoring sessions, and related information.

-The Scala Syncs were knowlege sharing sessions to eperience data engineers that were new to scala.
+The Scala Syncs were knowlege sharing sessions to experienced data engineers that were new to scala.

 Earlier meetings were based around ScalaTests showcasing particular features and techniques.
 Later on the meetings were based around markdown pages generated with mdoc